About this course

 Your programme is made up of a number of core modules which are part of the course framework.
 Some programmes also have optional modules that can be selected to enhance your learning in certain areas and many feature a dissertation, extended report or research project to demonstrate your advanced learning.

-Equips students with the necessary core skills to effectively design, plan, perform and report scientific research.
+Equips you with the necessary core skills to effectively design, plan, perform and report scientific research.

 This module aims to develop a reflective understanding of the genetic basis of disease and its investigation.